hagelcha/fluffy-octo-guide/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

-The output would be true if the password entered by the user matches the one that is in the programs database (hashtable).
-The output would be false if the password entered by the user does not match the one that is stored in the database.

-Example output:

-Please enter your password:

-True: This password matches the one that we have on file.

-False: This password does not match the one that we have on file.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.